 Creative Sparks Grants Program Guidelines

-The Creative Sparks Grants Program (the Program) is a partnership between Brisbane City Council (Council) and the Queensland Government to support local arts and culture in Brisbane.
+The Creative Sparks Grants Program is an initiative of Brisbane City Council in partnership with the Queensland Government through Arts Queensland to support local arts and culture in Brisbane.

 Learn about the Program:

 - Assessment process

 These Creative Sparks Grant Program Guidelines (the guidelines) establish the rules which govern the administration of the Creative Sparks Grants Program (the program) including the application, eligibility and selection process to be followed and the assessment criteria that will be used to select grantees.